GraphIC: A Graph-Based In-Context Example Retrieval Model for Multi-Step Reasoning: Experiments

 \subsection{Ablation Study}

-We perform a series of ablation studies to systematically evaluate the contribution of each component within the \ours framework, which is built upon three key pillars: the incorporation of thought graphs, PPR for aggregating features, and BN-based retrieval.
+We conduct a series of ablation studies to systematically evaluate the contribution of each component in GraphIC, focusing on three main aspects: filtering shallow semantic information, integrating the graph structure, and the proposed similarity metric.